 Monocular Depth Estimation

-Unlock 3D spatial awareness using standard single-lens cameras.
-We leverage advanced deep learning to transform 2D images into rich depth maps, enabling cost-effective navigation and obstacle avoidance for autonomous mobile robots.
+Unlock true 3D awareness with everyday single-lens cameras.
+We use cutting-edge deep learning to turn flat 2D images into detailed depth maps, powering affordable navigation and obstacle dodging for mobile robots.

 Core Concepts